Once upon a time there was a little girl with pink hair.

 LuLu snapped back to consciousness with a snort and spit out her toothpaste.
 Her wide blue peepers were ready to spill saltwater in a heartbeat.
 She loved school almost as much as she loved her lavender overcoat.
 School had plenty of another thing she was always hoping for; food.
 School had snack time and lunchtime and naptime.
 While she slept, she dreamed of eating, chomping and gnawing.
 When she was awake, LuLu was always hungry.

 “But Mama!
 I love school!
 And I excel at naptime!”

 LuLu pouted.
 She was even more adorable when she pouted.
-Her pink pom poms drooped.
+She didn’t cry, but her pink pom poms drooped a little.
 “But Mom.”

 Her mother extended an arm, handing LuLu her pajamas.
 They had a funny print on them; crocodiles with bowler hats, penguins doing penguiny things, robots eating ice cream cones and of course, rainbows!

 LuLu gave her mother a goodnight kiss and let herself be tucked in tightly.
 The light was turned out and she heard the latch click, firmly securing the door.
 Her mother told her this was for her own good.
 LuLu sometimes walked in her sleep and wandered off looking for food in the middle of the night.
 Through the heavy wood she heard her mother sigh, “I know you try to get along with others, LuLu, but your classmates are all terrified of you!”

 “I know, Mother.”
 LuLu answered solemnly, while in the dark she smiled, all four rows of teeth softly luminescent.